Bill Rapps: Portland Beavers (1910–1912)

 Before the 1910 season, Rapps was drafted from the Kansas City Blues by the Portland Beavers of the Class A Pacific Coast League.
 Rules prohibited drafting players from equally or lower classed leagues (Kansas City was also a Class A team), however, it was discovered Blues owner George Tebeau never officially registered the purchase of Rapps from the Oklahoma Indians in September 1909.
 As a result, Rapps was awarded to Portland.
-Rapps would later admit to sending a positive scouting report of himself via telegram to McCredie under a false name.
+Rapps would later admit to sending a positive scouting report of himself via telegram to Portland manager Walt McCredie under a false name.
 The Oregonian's W. J. Petrain wrote on March 17, 1910, "Billy Rapps, the lanky, dark complexioned first baseman, will win the hearts of the Portland fans from the very start. [...]
 In the Texas League, Western and American Associations Rapps is known as "Roaring Bill".
-In March 1910, The Oregonian reported that Charles Comiskey, owner of the Chicago White Sox, contacted Beavers manager Walt McCredie to purchase Rapps, but McCredie declined the offer.
+In March 1910, The Oregonian reported that Charles Comiskey, owner of the Chicago White Sox, contacted McCredie to purchase Rapps contract, but McCredie declined the offer.
 Rapps did not play for a week at the end of April 1910 due to severe cold.
 Rapps finished the season with a .236 batting average, 32 doubles, nine triples and three home runs in 207 games played.
 He was third in the Pacific Coast League in triples.